Accounts and Allocations

 Note: Your USC NetID is the first part of your USC email address (e.g., email@example.com's NetID is ttrojan).

-Duo Two-Factor Authentication is also required.
+Duo two-factor authentication is also required.
 If you have not already signed up for Duo on your USC NetID account, please visit this page to enroll.

 Principal Investigator (PI) eligibility

 PhD-level researchers, which include faculty, research staff, and postdocs (but not PhD students), are eligible for PI status, which is required for project creation and allocation requests.
-If you're eligible for PI status, the Research Computing User Portal will recognize this when you log in and you will automatically be granted PI permissions (account creation, resource requests, adding users to a project, etc.).
+If you're eligible for PI status, the CARC User Portal will recognize this when you log in and you will automatically be granted PI permissions (account creation, resource requests, adding users to a project, etc.).

-Computing resource allocations
+Discovery computing resource allocations

 The class allocation supports academic classes with limited size and timeline.
 It supports up to 10,000 SUs and expires at the end of a semester.
-Faculty who need a class allocation should request this resource in the Research Computing User Portal at least two weeks before the beginning of the semester.
+Faculty who need a class allocation should request this resource in the CARC User Portal at least two weeks before the beginning of the semester.

 Graduate student project (GSP) allocations

 The graduate student project (GSP) allocation supports up to 100,000 SUs and is designed for students who conduct research work that is separate from a PI's main research project.
-A PI can create a project for a student and request a new GSP allocation for it in the Research Computing User Portal.
+A PI can create a project for a student and request a new GSP allocation for it in the CARC User Portal.
 A student seeking a GSP allocation still requires their PI/advisor to create the project and request the allocation for them, as only a PI can do this.

 Note: This allocation was designed for graduate students, but a PI may also create this allocation for undergraduate students that they advise.